gutabeshu/Abeshu-etal_2023_GMD/metarepo_xanthosWM.md

 1. Install the software components required to conduct the experiement from [Contributing modeling software](#contributing-modeling-software)
 2. Download and install the supporting input data required to conduct the experiement from [Input data](https://doi.org/10.5072/zenodo.1075813)
-3. Run the following notebook scripts in the `Figures` directory to re-create this experiment:
+3. Run the following scripts in the `workflow` directory to re-create this experiment:

 | Experiment Name | Description | How to Run |
 | --- | --- | --- |